datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 ```

 `@part1`
-Imagine you just have details about the no.of bikes rented every hour.
 If you are to tell the owner of the bikestore, the number of bikes that are going to be rented in the next hour, which of the below estimates might come to your rescue?

 a.Random Guess {{1}}